prodblog/prodblog.github.io/_drafts/2015-10-05-do-the-juniors-ruin-careers.markdown

 Drinks, drugs, late nights.
 None of that makes you a better player.

 You start waking up later and later.
 You never show up on time.
-You're performance starts dipping.
+Your performance starts dipping.
 You look a little tired.
 People notice.

 I distinctly remember the buzz around Vancouver when Zack Kassian was acquired from the Buffalo Sabres in exchange for Cody Hodgson.
 Yeah we lost a promising young sniper but we gained what we thought was the next big power forward in the NHL.
 I remember jumping up and down every time Kass would get it together for a few games and start hitting, shooting, and scoring.
 The entire city was cheering for him.